 Digital ID's and CBDC's

-Workshop Overview
+Overview

 This workshop provides a clear, non-technical overview of digital identification systems and Central Bank Digital Currencies (CBDCs).
 Participants will learn what these systems are, why governments and institutions are exploring them, and the potential risks, ethical concerns, and long-term implications for privacy, autonomy, financial freedom, and civil liberties.
 The goal is not fear—but informed awareness and empowered decision-making.